ke8lva/new_ham_finder/README.md

 **sudo git clone https://github.com/ke8lva/new_ham_finder.git**

 You will need to choose if you want to use the daily or weekly version.
 They require the same setup.
-For this I will use newhams_daily.py
+For this I will use newhams_daily.py because it runs much quicker with smaller downloads.

 Use an editor to edit the file.\
 **sudo nano /etc/new_ham_finder/newhams_daily.py**